-In the fall of 1854, 500 people died in just ten days in the center of London in the worst of a series of cholera outbreaks.
-At the time, the way that cholera spread was a mystery, generally attributed to "miasma", or bad air.
+In the fall of 1854, 500 people died in just 10 days in the center of London in the worst of a series of cholera outbreaks.
+At the time, the way that cholera spread was a mystery, generally attributed to miasma, or bad air.
 Dr. John Snow, however, had a different theory: the drinking water was killing people.

 London had suffered a series of debilitating cholera outbreaks before the 1853 outbreak, including serious outbreaks in 1832 and the worst outbreak which killed some 14,137 residents in 1849.
 That year Snow published his first paper outlining his theory of water-borne disease.
 In 1854 he got the chance to test his theory.

 After studying the patterns of deaths and plotting their locations on a map overlaid with the various water districts, he identified one water pump on Broad Street as a potential cause.
 This particular pump was supplied by a company that drew water from an uncontaminated part of the Thames, which led him to the conclusion that it must be a problem with the pump itself, not the overall water supply.
 Upon closer inspection, it was revealed that the Broad Street pump was only a few feet from an open cesspool, and residents reported that the water has smelled foul a few days earlier.
 After appealing to community leaders, he took matters into his own hands and removed the handle to the pump.

 According to popular legend that sprang up in the years following the epidemic, the outbreak immediately ended once the handle was removed.
 In reality, the outbreak was already in decline, and the specific contamination that had triggered the outbreak had probably come and gone.
 This fact was pointed out by Reverend Henry Whitehead, a local priest and fellow member of the parish inquiry committee who had initially been a critic of Snow, but after his own investigation came to support Snow’s conclusions.
 He said: